"Geometry of Nonsense"

 Please call in advance to check or if you would like to see the exhibition outside these hours.

-Yuri Vashenko was born in Moscow in 1941.
+Vashenko was born in Moscow in 1941.
 He graduated from the fine art and graphic department of the Moscow State Pedagogical Institute in 1963.
-Since 1972 he has regularly taken part in exhibitions in Russia and abroad, and is a member of the Soviet (now Russian) Artists' Union.
+Since 1972 he has regularly taken part in exhibitions in Russia and abroad, and has been a member of the Russian Artists' Union since 1974.
+He lived and worked in America for several years in the 1990s and was awarded two grants from the Pollock-Krasner Foundation in 1994 and 1999.

 In conversation: artist Yuri Vashenko and Liza Dimbleby.
 READ MORE & BOOK